 Control your smart home

 No one's a bigger fan of Android Wear than the members of the Wareable team, but even we have to admit that smart home support for the platform is severely lacking.
-There are virtually no official apps for the big names, like Nest and Philips Hue, and not much in the way of third-party solutions either.
+There are virtually no official apps for the big names, like Philips Hue, and not much in the way of third-party solutions either.

 One exception is WrisTemp, which lets you control your smart thermostat from your Google-powered wrist device.
 It works well enough, while you're waiting for the big companies to get their collective acts together.